Jonathan Raban: Career

 2006 exhibit at the Henry Art Gallery in Seattle honouring the Stranger Genius Award winners paid tribute to Raban.

 Raban began his career lecturing at Aberystwyth University in Wales.
 He then moved to the creative writing department of the University of East Anglia under Malcolm Bradbury.
 Among his pupils there were the future novelists Rose Tremain and Ian McEwan.

 In 1969 Raban moved to London and became a freelance writer and journalist, specialising in book reviews.
 From 1974 he wrote regular pieces of literary criticism for the newly-founded New Review.
 In 1979 he embarked on his career as a travel writer with his first work Arabia Through The Looking Glass.
 He followed up in 1981 with Old Glory, which recounted his journey down the Mississippi from Minneapolis to New Orleans.
 In addition to his travel books he wrote three novels, starting with Foreign Land in 1985.
 This was followed by Waxwings in 2003 and Surveillance in 2006.
 As he became better known, his writing diversified into short fiction which was published in The London Magazine, alongside radio plays for the BBC, and numerous book reviews for The New York Review of Books and The Sunday Times.
 The editor of The Sunday Times labelled him "the most troublesome reviewer ... ever" but kept him on as a reviewer even though he sent back many books without reviewing them.

 His travel books combined observation of place with current events and personal reflection.
 His writing, as The Daily Telegraph put it, mixed "fact, fiction, travelogue, sociology, historical anecdote, reportage, memoir, confessional and literary criticism, and [created] a style entirely his own."
 Raban said of this work that the books were "concerned with what used to be called 'human geography': writing about place--about people's place in place, and their displacement in it" and owed "something to the novel, something to the essay, something to the memoir, something to history, and biography, and criticism, and geography."
 Old Glory is set during the build-up to Ronald Reagan’s victory in the 1980 presidential election, Coasting as the Falklands War begins, and Passage to Juneau as the failure of Raban’s marriage became apparent.

 For Coasting, which like Foreign Land described a sailing trip all round the island of Britain, he learnt to sail in three weeks, instructed by a retired naval officer, and set off in a 30-foot wooden ketch.
 Despite his reservations, he found that he really liked sailing on his own.
+In critical assessments, Coasting has been described as using its account of a solo circumnavigation of Britain to frame a wider exploration of contemporary Britain, combining introspective narrative with a “sharp portrait of a nation at war” during the Falklands conflict.

 Raban's final work, a memoir documenting his stroke in 2011 including the long recovery process, as well as documenting his father's service as a British officer in World War II, was posthumously released in 2023.